AfOx Catalyst Grants

 The Starter Grant can be used to cover the costs of developing new collaboration including expenses arising from a defined research project, feasibility studies or public engagement activities to a maximum of £5000.
 Applications must clearly address at least one Sustainable Development Goal and demonstrate how the proposed activities will bring benefits to the chosen area of study, and generate societal benefits beyond providing knowledge and understanding in the area of focus.

 Starter Grant funding can be managed either by the host African institution or if preferred, by the partner Oxford department.
-For applicants with the intention of managing the grants from an African institution we encourage you to take the Good Financial Grant Practice assessment, which provides an innovative and integrated approach to standardise, simplify and strengthen financial governance of grant funding.
-If you require any assistance with this, please get in touch via email.
+For applicants with the intention of managing the grants from an African institution we encourage you to take the Good Financial Grant Practice assessment which provides an innovative and integrated approach to standardise, simplify and strengthen financial governance of grant funding.

 Applicants will be required to submit a brief report within one year of the award.
 Reports should outline: